KevinKra/AWS_resources/certifications/Solutions_associate.md

 - Spread Placement Group: For individual critical EC2 instances.
 In different AZ zones and devices.
 - Partitioned: Multiple EC2 instances of HDFS, Hbase, and cassandra.
 - Spread Placement Groups can be deployed across availability zones since they spread the instances further apart.
 Cluster Placement Groups can only exist in one Availability Zone since they are focused on keeping instances together, which you cannot do across Availability Zones
-- Clustered placement does not span multiple AZ, spread and partitioned can.
+- Clustered placements do not span multiple AZs, Spread and Partitioned placements can.
 - The name you specify for a placement group must be unique within your AWS account.
 - Only certain types of EC2 instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
 - AWS recommends homogenous instances within clustered placement groups.